Skip to content

 Molinism (Middle Knowledge)

-The Jesuit theologian Luis de Molina proposed that God possesses three types of knowledge.
-First, natural knowledge - knowledge of all necessary truths and all possibilities.
+The Jesuit theologian Luis de Molina proposed that God has three types of knowledge.
+First, natural knowledge - knowledge of all necessary truths and possibilities.
 Second, middle knowledge (scientia media) - knowledge of what every possible free creature would freely do in every possible circumstance.
 Third, free knowledge - knowledge of what actually happens in the world God chose to create.

 Open Theism